Wrap up 24 Christmas-y books then unwrap and read one a day during Advent.

 For young children

 5 Bethlehem Town by Andrew McDonough, Lost Sheep Books is a NEW book out this year and it’s really very good!
-It’s got bright, colourful pictures and well rhyming text, and it described the birth of Jesus taking place in a house, which from what I’ve read elsewhere, is more likely than a stable.
+It’s got bright, colourful pictures and well-rhyming text, and it described the birth of Jesus taking place in a house, which from what I’ve read elsewhere, is more likely than a stable.
 The book describes this in detail using pictures.
-It would even make a good story telling as part of an event, and online there are loads of additional materials to go with it.
-See a full here.
+It would even make good storytelling as part of an event, and online there are loads of additional materials to go with it.
+See a full review here.

 6 Jesus was a Refugee is another NEW book by McDonough, telling the story of Jesus’ birth from the wise men’s visit to Jesus’ return to Nazareth, including their escape to Egypt as refugees.
 It’s told in the first person, as if Jesus is writing about His life, and gives a great perspective of what it might have been like for Mary and Joseph and Jesus during that time.
-Since it’s aimed at young children, it doesn’t mention Herod killing all the baby boys, but says that Herod wants to kill Jesus, which I think is enough for young children.
-After all, as a parent I can add more details but I can’t remove things from the book.
-I brilliant book helping us develop an understanding of Jesus taking on human form and suffering even as we do.
-You need this book.
+Since it’s aimed at young children, it doesn’t mention Herod killing all the baby boys but says that Herod wants to kill Jesus, which I think is enough for young children.
+After all, as a parent, I can add more details but I can’t remove things from the book.
+A brilliant book that helps us develop an understanding of Jesus taking on human form and suffering even as we do.
 More here.

 8 This lovely set of 8 Bauble Books tell the story from the perspective of 8 different characters and can be hung on the tree or on a line of pegs after reading.
 For only £7.50, this is a good deal!